iamchrissmith/voting-bloc/README.md

 - [ ] All users should only be able to vote once in each election
 - [ ] Once they have voted, users should be able to see how they voted in all past elections
 - [X] Elections have a start and end date.
-- [ ] Before they start any candidate or user can add their name and no one can vote.
+- [X] Before they start any candidate can add their name
 - [X] Once they are started, admins can edit the ballot
 - [ ] and all user types can vote (once).